BIH-DMBS/CLUES/README.md

 ![Diagram](docs/CLUES_schema.png)

 ## Getting started
+- A extended documentation can be found under [here] (https://bih-dmbs.github.io/CLUES/).
 - To understand the scientific foundation of CLUES, please read our publication (**link coming soon**).
-- To get an overview of the geospatial data and data sources used in CLUES, see the [Data List](docs/datalist.md).
-For more infomation, visit the [Geospatial Data Guide](docs/geospatial_data.md).
+- To get an overview of the geospatial data and data sources used in CLUES, see the [Data List](docs/data_list.md).
+For more infomation, visit the [Geospatial Data Guide](docs/dataCatalog.md).
-- To learn how to use the CLUES framework, follow the [User Guide](docs/UserGuide.md) and explore the [Applied Examples](https://github.com/BIH-DMBS/CLUES/blob/main/docs/Examples.md).
+- To learn how to use the CLUES framework, follow the [User Guide](docs/UserGuide.md) and explore the [Applied Examples](https://github.com/BIH-DMBS/CLUES/blob/main/docs/Examples.md) or the [random forest example](notebooks\random_forest_demo\random_forest_analysis_marseille_summer_school_2025.ipynb).
 - [Scripts](scripts) for integrating the geospatial database to location data and [python notebooks](notebooks) for interacting and visualising the geospatial data are available.
 - For more information on software resources, see [here](docs/softwareResources.md).